ProfRandom/WCB-Dev/Canon Files/Approximating Season Lengths ☐.md

 $$
 To get the actual correction in diurns, it is multiplied by the full length of the chronum ($Y$) in the main equation.
 ### Step 3 — Seasonal Adjustment
-True anomaly of each season midpoint is tied to the phase orientation $\phi$:
+True anomaly of each season midpoint is tied to the obliquity azimuth $\phi$:
 $$
 \begin{align}
 &\nu = (\phi + 90n) \bmod 360 \\[1em]